From Understanding to Generation: An Efficient Shortcut for Evaluating Language Models: Limitations

 \section{Limitations}

-We have shown that generative capabilities of small and medium size models can be accessed using reformulation to \gls{mc} in various domains.
-However, it is possible that bigger models behave slightly differently, e.g., in that \gls{nlg} might also have a high correlation with \gls{ll}, which would be more compute-efficient.
+We have shown that generative capabilities of small and medium size models can be accessed using reformulation to \gls{nlu} in various domains.
+However, it is possible that bigger models (above 7B parameters) behave slightly differently, although we expect these results to hold for them as well.
 Furthermore, we did not include safety-related domains e.g., ethical evaluation benchmarks, as we consider the models used herein too small to meaningfully handle such complex tasks—capabilities more likely present in larger and/or instruction tuned models.
 In such cases, the potential for task reformulation would also need to be explored.